boytchev/suica/docs/drawings/paths.md

 nav_order: 20
 parent: Drawings
 has_children: true
+last_modified_date: May, 2022
 ---

 # Paths

-Suica drawings are based on [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) and are made of stroked lines and filled areas.
+Suica drawings are based on [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) and they are made of stroked lines and filled areas.
 A virtual pen defines a path on the canvas.
 This path can be *stroked* by drawing a line over it; or its contents can be *filled* with a color.

 The coordinate system of a drawing canvas has origin (0,0) at the bottom left